Illustrated by Benedetta C. Vialli

 In the midst of all the gloom, this beautifully illustrated little book from Susan T. Landry reminds us of the joys of connecting with others.

-A poet sits on a park bench.
-On the ground next to her bench, she finds a scrap of paper from a newspaper forming the word WE.
+A poet sits on a folding chair.
+On the ground next to her chair, she finds a scrap of paper from a newspaper forming the word WE.
 She wants to paste it into a poem but loses it.

 As the poet searches for the scrap of paper, some of the passers-by stop to help.
 Eventually they are no longer strangers but form a little community.
 The poet helps a schoolgirl write a libretto.
 The man from the newspaper kiosk brings the poet a cup of tea.
 And a lady with a briefcase returns to talk to the poet on her way home from work.